 - Introduction

 - Enrolment and registration of IP

 - Functions and Code of Conduct for IP

-- Moratorium and public announcement
+- Moratorium and Public Announcement

 - Appointment and functions of Interim Resolution Professional

 - Appointment and Duties of Resolution Professional

 - Preparation of Information Memorandum

 - LESSON ROUND UP

-- SELF TEST QUESTIONS
+- TEST YOURSELF

 An Insolvency Professional is one who is registered with the Insolvency and Bankruptcy Board of India (IBBI).
-They are enrolled with an Insolvency professional Agency and they are involved in the insolvency resolution process of an insolvent individual, companies, LLPs or partnerships.
+They are enrolled with an Insolvency Professional Agency and they are involved in the insolvency resolution process of an insolvent individual, companies, LLPs or partnerships.

 Section 208(1) of the Code provides that where any insolvency resolution, fresh start, liquidation or bankruptcy process has been initiated, it shall be the function of an insolvency professional to take such actions as may be necessary.
-Registration of an insolvency professional shall be subject to the condition that he shall abide by following the Code of Conduct.
+Registration of an insolvency professional shall be subject to the condition that he shall abide by the Code of Conduct.

-Upon the admission of insolvency resolution application before it, NCLT will make a public announcement for the submission of claims by the creditors.
+Upon the admission of insolvency resolution application by NCLT, the NCLT will cause a public announcement to be made for the submission of claims by the creditors.
 Also, NCLT appoints the interim resolution professional and declares Moratorium.
-Committee of Creditors takes decisions about the viability of the company.
-It may either appoint the interim resolution professional as a Resolution Professional or replace the interim resolution professional with a new Resolution Professional.
-Resolution Professional prepares an information memorandum for formulating a Resolution Plan.
+The Committee of Creditors takes decisions about the viability of the company under CIRP.
+It may either appoint the Interim Resolution Professional as a Resolution Professional or replace the Interim Resolution Professional with a new Resolution Professional.
+Resolution Professional prepares an information memorandum which helps the prospective resolution applicants in formulating a Resolution Plan.

-This chapter covers basics of corporate insolvency resolution process under the Code.
-Functions of Adjudicating Authority, Interim Resolution professional, Resolution Professional, etc.
+This chapter covers basics of corporate insolvency resolution process under the Code, namely, functions of Adjudicating Authority, Interim Resolution Professional, Resolution Professional, etc.

 An Insolvency Professional (IP) plays a very important role under the Insolvency and Bankruptcy Code, 2016.
 He is a significant actor in the corporate insolvency resolution process.
-He acts as an "Interim Resolution Professional (IRP)" and "resolution professional (RP)" in the corporate insolvency resolution process (specified in Part II of the Code which deals with corporate persons) as well as a "resolution professional" under Part III of the (which deals with Insolvency Resolution and Bankruptcy for Individuals and Partnership Firms) for conducting the fresh start process or insolvency resolution process.
+He acts as an "Interim Resolution Professional (IRP)" and "Resolution professional (RP)" in the corporate insolvency resolution process (specified in Part II of the Code which deals with corporate persons) as well as a "resolution professional" under Part III of the Code (which deals with Insolvency Resolution and Bankruptcy for Individuals and Partnership Firms) for conducting the fresh start process or insolvency resolution process.
 As an interim resolution professional, he performs various functions such as the collection of claims, the collection of information about the corporate debtor, the constitution of the committee of creditors and the interim management of the company's affairs and monitoring of the company's assets till a resolution professional is appointed.